ARM-software/ebbr/source/chapter4-firmware-media.rst

 There are no requirements on the contents or layout of the firmware protective partition.

+Devices should use the partition type GUID to identify the partition with the firmware to load.
+This is preferable over fixed sector or partition numbers as it imposes the least restrictions on the partitioning scheme.

+Firmware partition type GUIDs should be unique for a board type.
+This allows creating media that can be booted on a multitude of boards.

 Placing GPT data structures away from firmware images can be accomplished by adjusting the GUID Partition Entry array location (adjusting the values of `PartitionEntryLBA` and `NumberOfPartitionEntries`,